Achievable logoAchievable logo

 • β anomer: The anomeric −OH is oriented on the same side as the CH2OH group.

-Mutarotation is the interconversion between α and β forms in solution, changing the optical rotation.
+Mutarotation is the interconversion between α and β forms in solution, which changes the observed optical rotation.

 Hydrolysis of the glycoside linkage

-Glycosidic bonds join monosaccharides to form disaccharides and polysaccharides.
+Glycosidic bonds link monosaccharides to form disaccharides and polysaccharides.
 Under acidic or enzymatic conditions, these bonds can be hydrolyzed, splitting the carbohydrate into its constituent sugars.
-Enzymes known as glycosidases facilitate this process in biological systems.
+In biological systems, enzymes called glycosidases catalyze this process.

 Keto-enol tautomerism of monosaccharides